hridayav99/Superstore-Analysis/README.md

  ###  2. Region-wise Analysis

 * The highest sales and profit is contributed by the western region.
-* Most of the top 10 cities contributing to the total sales either lie on or close to the coast of the country.
+* Most of the top 10 states contributing to the total sales either lie on or close to the coast of the country.
   <p align="center">
      <img src= "https://user-images.githubusercontent.com/105280450/198495750-ac4b4d8d-81b8-4b56-a206-3542ec8783ba.png">
   </p>